 Employees tend to value benefits more than a salary increase, as 57% of employees consider perks and benefits as the top factor to take a job.

 Most adults with children also prefer benefits, as 82% of women and 76% of men with kids think that benefits are more important than salary.

 Recruitment statistics from 2020 reveal that there is a difference in how men and women perceive job applications.
-Women think they need to fulfill 100% of requirements if they want to apply for a job.
+Women think they need to fulfill 100% of the requirements if they want to apply for a job.

 Only 12.7% of men don’t apply because they believe they can’t do the job, while 21.6% of women think the same.
 This is probably due to the stigma around gender bias.

-12. 24.5% of employee turnover costs are the delays or products or services.
+14. 24.5% of employee turnover costs are the delays or products or services.

+Retention-focused hiring is one of the most popular hiring trends in 2020.
 The costs of employee turnover are high, and that’s why many employers endeavor to hire employers with retention in mind.